carloshdelreal/portafolio/_portfolio/en/2019-12-31 calculator.md

 ## Generalities

-The Calculator project is a standard calculator created using React.js.
-This "basic" calculator has the capability of compute numbers with excellent precision and implements the more common operations of an office calculator:
+This project is a standard calculator created using React.js.
+This “basic” calculator has the capability to compute numbers and implements the more common operations of an office calculator:

  - Summation
  - Subtraction